 - community: You can’t go wrong when you surround yourself with fun, thoughtful, people.

 - money security: Worrying about money sucks.
 The best part about having money is that it frees you from having to worry about money,

 - good food: Food costs money, but you have to eat.
 The good news is that you can eat premium food at home for way less than eating crappy food out.

 - meaningful work: This is the hardest nut to crack.
 We’re all happier when we’re working at something we love.
 What that something is is different for everyone.
 I love to create.
-Here is the last thing that I build, just a couple of weeks ago:
+Here is the last thing that I built, just a couple of weeks ago:

 They say that you can’t buy happiness, but I wouldn’t mind being know as the melancholy guy driving the Lamborghini.-a wise human

 Here are some things that won’t make you happy: